 I am a member of the Institute for Gravitational Research and the Astronomy and Astrophysics research group (where I was a PDRA working in cosmology, from 1996 to 1998, and where I also completed my PhD in 1992).

-I am a passionate enthusiast for public engagement in science and was recently (until Oct 2012) a Science in Society Fellow for the Science and Technology Facilities Council, leading an international programme of outreach with schools and the public entitled "Exploring the Dark Side of the Universe" engaging with some of the biggest questions in science: "Why are we here?", "What is the Universe made of?", "How did the Universe begin?", "How might it end?".
-I also co-organise Glasgow's monthly Cafe Scientifique at the Tron Theatre and in May 2012 I was elected chair of the West of Scotland branch of the British Science Association.
+I am a passionate enthusiast for public engagement in science and (until Oct 2012) was a Science in Society Fellow for the Science and Technology Facilities Council, leading an international programme of outreach with schools and the public entitled "Exploring the Dark Side of the Universe" engaging with some of the biggest questions in science: "Why are we here?", "What is the Universe made of?", "How did the Universe begin?", "How might it end?".
+I also co-organise Glasgow's monthly Cafe Scientifique at the Tron Theatre and from 2012-2015 I was chair of the West of Scotland branch of the British Science Association.
+I am currently chair elect of the Institute of Physics in Scotland

 Information about some of my public outreach work can be found here.